-My friend and I were extremely hungry after a morning of being on the audience of the Marilyn Denis show.
-The ramen restaurant was conveniently located right by the Much Music Building on the hip Queen St W. We were excited to warm our bellies quickly before we got our retail therapy.
+Touhenboku ramen restaurant is conveniently located right by the Much Music Building on the hip Queen St W. My friend and I were excited to warm our bellies quickly before we got our retail therapy.

 I was in luck as the owner Zuimei Okuyama was at the restaurant for the lunch hour, so I had a chance to speak with him.
 He said that business has been terrific since the opening of November 2013, and seeing the packed lunch crowd, I believed him.
 I was intrigued by the name of the restaurant.
 When I asked Zuimei and our waitress what “Touhenboku” meant, they both laughed and had a hard time describing it.
 The waitress said that “it makes sense for Japanese people”.
 On their website, it mentioned that Touhenboku means “blockhead” in Japanese and is an homage to a cafe of the same name that the owner used to frequent when he was young.
 If there are other ways to describe ‘Touhenboku’, comment below, I’d love to know.

 I don’t have a favourite ramen spot in Toronto since each one has something unique to offer.
 What makes Touhenboku Ramen differ?